-Qmarkets’ Innovation Standard Operating Procedures (SOP): In this series, we will present different guidelines on how to bring innovation theory to practice.
-This week, we take a look at Employee Engagement – the benefits of employee engagement and how to successfully create employee engagement in your organization.
+Welcome to Qmarkets’ Innovation Standard Operating Procedures (SOP): In this series, we will present different guidelines on how to bring innovation theory to practice.
+This week, we take a look at innovative employee engagement practices – the benefits of harnessing staff expertise for innovation and how to successfully create culture that supports this.

 How can you emulate this success in your organization?
-Here are three stages to track progress of your employee engagement efforts; successfully passing them will ensure that innovation is accelerated (rather than stalled) by the employees that your organization counts on to succeed.
+Here are three stages to track the progress and results of innovative employee engagement practices; successfully passing them will ensure that innovation is accelerated (rather than stalled) by the employees that your organization counts on to succeed.

 Stage 1: Let Employees Know What You Want to Happen